rexdotsh/heurist-agent-framework/README.md

 *"_eval" param indicates requires agent to evaluate if it should respond*

-*"_HITL" param indicates requirment to activate Human In The Loop flow*
+*"_HITL" param indicates requirement to activate Human In The Loop flow*